robinsonraju/robinsonraju.github.io/_posts/books/2016-10-16-FunctionalThinking.md

 * Example 2-20. foldLeft() with user-supplied criteria

 _The last part of the chapter is a quick overview of **3 key 'functions'** in functional programming languages - **filter**, **map** and **reduce**.
 The author shows code in Scala, Groovy and Clojure._

+**_Excercise to self_**

+1. Write a program that takes in input as 'a list of names, some of which consist of a single character' and returns 'a comma-delimited string with the single letter names removed, with each name capitalized'.
+2.

 ### Chapter 3 : Cede
 > "Confession: I never want to work in a non-garbage-collected language again.
 I paid my dues in languages like C++ for too many years, and I don’t want to surrender the conveniences of modern languages.
 That’s the story of how software development progresses."